webmajd/Frontend-Brain-AI/README.md

 <div dir="ltr" align="left">

 This project is a fully responsive, modern UI/UX website for a conceptual GPT-3 powered service.
-It was developed using React.js and follows best practices for creating reusable components and a clean code structure.
+It was developed using tailwind and follows best practices for creating reusable components and a clean code structure.
 The design is futuristic and aims to capture the essence of artificial intelligence, making it a perfect template for tech startups and AI-related products.

 Every section is crafted as a separate component, making the codebase modular, scalable, and easy to maintain.